-It’s no secret that Lolo Kiko has a soft spot for kids, a fact that makes him all the more endearing to the world!
-My Pope identifies at least three memorable moments when the Holy Pontiff displayed his caring nature for little ones.
+It’s no secret that Lolo Kiko has a soft spot for kids.
+It is a fact that makes him all the more endearing to the world!
+And since November 20 marks World Children’s Day, we celebrate this special day by taking you to a trip back to three of the most memorable moments when the Holy Pontiff displayed his caring nature for little ones.

 When he assured a little boy that his atheist father was in Heaven.